Avaiga/taipy-getting-started/steps/explain_md/step_3_core_config.md

 ## Input data nodes configuration
 These are my input data nodes.
-These data nodes represent my variables in Taipy when a pipeline is executed.
+They represent my variables in Taipy when a pipeline is executed.
 Still, first, we have to configure them to create the DAG.

 - *initial_dataset* is simply the initial CSV file.
 Taipy needs some parameters to read this data like *path* and *header*.